 First, sign up or login into the app.
 (You can connect to your Google Drive to do it automatically.)
 Then, click Create an uploader:

-So you’ll get a chance to set configurations for your upload like choosing it a title, destination folder, or whether you want to get notifications about the upload:
+So you’ll get a chance to set configurations for your upload like choosing a title, destination folder, or whether you want to get notifications about the upload:

 Use Speed Uploader Extension